ogame-tbot/TBot/README.md

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/micro/38eQB191TWw94aYcBmuVKuDC16DzpTvT25)](https://en.cryptobadges.io/donate/38eQB191TWw94aYcBmuVKuDC16DzpTvT25)
 [![Donate with Ethereum](https://en.cryptobadges.io/badge/micro/0x129a661940E4eE0Aff581D0D778d6233722b6557)](https://en.cryptobadges.io/donate/0x129a661940E4eE0Aff581D0D778d6233722b6557)

+## Configuration

+TBot supports multi-instance botting.
+*settings.json* handles the configuration of Telegram Bot and the bot instances.
+Each instance should be declared in the *Instances* section.
+A different settings file is required for each instance.
+An example is provided as *instance_setings.json*
+You must use different ports for each instance.
+Instances from the same lobby account can share the same cookies file; If you run instances from different lobby accounts you must use differetn cookies files.

 ## Features
 TBot has a wide variety of useful features.
-They all can be configured and customized editing settings.json.
+They all can be configured and customized editing the instance's settings file.
 Here follows a short explanation of each of them, read the [Wiki](https://github.com/ogame-tbot/TBot/wiki/Configuration-guide) for a more indepth explanation.

 * Defender: TBot checks periodically for incoming attacks
   * Autofleet: TBot dispatches your endangered fleet and resources on the safest mission possible.
-A favourite type of mission can be set in settings
+A favourite type of mission can be set in the settings
   * MessageAttacker: TBot sends a message to the attacker(s).
-The message is picked randomly from the array given in settings.json
+The message is picked randomly from the array given in the settings
   * SpyAttacker: TBot automatically spies attacker with set number of probes
   * Alarm: TBot plays a nasty sound if under attack
   * TelegramMessenger: TBot sends you a notice if under attack (requires additional configuration, see [below](#telegram))
 * Expeditions: TBot will handle them for you
   * TBot can automatically optimize expeditions for your account, sending them from one or multiple origins.
 Military expos are supported too, by adding a ship type to the automatically calculated optimal fleet or by manually setting the desired fleet.
 * Brain: TBot has a series of extra functionalities
   * AutoCargo: TBot checks wether your celestials have enough capacity to displace the resources.
-If not, TBot builds ships for you (preferred type taken from settings.json)
+If not, TBot builds ships for you (preferred type taken from settings)
   * AutoRepatriate: TBot periodically repatriates all your resources to a single drop celestial.
 You can also specify to leave a set amount of deuterium (only on moons or both moons and planets)
-  * AutoMine: Tbot will develop your planets and moons up to the levels given in settings.json.
+  * AutoMine: Tbot will develop your planets and moons up to the levels given in settings.
 A cool ROI based algorithm is present: TBot will develop your planets calculating to the most profitable building for each planet!
 A maximum amount of days of investment return can be set.
 An origin can be set in settings.json to send the necessary resources from.
-  * AutoResearch: Tbot will develop your researches from the planet set in settings.json up to the given levels.
-An origin can be set in settings.json to send the necessary resources from.
+  * AutoResearch: Tbot will develop your researches from the planet set in settings up to the given levels.
+An origin can be set in settings to send the necessary resources from.
   * AutoMineLF: TBot will develop you LifeForms buildings up to the given levels.
 TBot will detect the active lifeform based on lifeform buildings present, so you must build at least a lv 1 building in order to TBot to account for that planet.
   * AutoResearchLF: TBot will research the LifeForms techs you selected up to the given level.
 Only researches with lv 1 or more will be researched.
 You must manually select the desired researches and upgrade them to lv 1 or more in order to TBot to account for them.
   * BuyOfferOfTheDay: TBot can buy the daily item from the Trader (check intervals are implemented so you can configure shorter check times when there is the specific event)
 * AutoFarm: TBot will scan one or more ranges of systems spying inactive players and attacking them with the specified type of ship if they are profitable above a given amount.
 * AutoHarvest: TBot will harvest expedition debris in your celestials' systems as well as your own DFs
 * AutoColonize: TBot will make new colonies.
 Input the list of coordinates of your desired colonies and TBot will do the rest.
-* SleepMode: TBot will not interact with your account between the hours specified in settings.json
+* SleepMode: TBot will not interact with your account between the hours specified in settings
   * AutoFleetSave: TBot will keep your fleets safe by dispatching them on the safest mission possible until wake up time (deploy with recall is supported!)
 * Local Proxy: Tbot allows you to play in your browser
-  * Insert the hostname of the machine you'll run TBot onto in the settings.json (i.e.: localhost, or the local ip of a computer on your local network such as 192.168.X.X)
+  * Insert the hostname of the machine you'll run TBot onto in the settings (i.e.: localhost, or the local ip of a computer on your local network such as 192.168.X.X)
-  * Navigate with your browser to http://*hostname:port*/game/index.php (remember to change hostname and port with the ones you specified in settings.json)
+  * Navigate with your browser to http://*hostname:port*/game/index.php (remember to change hostname and port with the ones you specified in settings)
   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
 * Proxy: TBot supports routing your traffic through a HTTP o SOCKS5 proxy
-  * Fill the settings in settings.json.
-The settings are quite self-explainatory.
-WARNING: Ogame is positively blocking IPs from datacenters.
-You will probably need a residential proxy in ordet to be able to login.
+  * Fill the settings in settings.
+The settings are quite self-explainatory. **WARNING: Ogame is positively blocking IPs from datacenters.
+You will probably need a residential proxy in ordet to be able to login.**

 ## Telegram
 You can control and get info for TBot through a Telegram Bot.
 In order to enable it, you need to follow theese steps: